unclePRO/fedora-hyprland-rice/README.md

 # Fedora + Hyprland rice
 > A high-performance, focus-oriented Hyprland environment for Fedora 43.

-## Design Philosophy: Chronosync
+## Theme: Chronosync
-The Chronosync environment is a specialized desktop workspace built for high-stakes development cycles, specifically optimized for the Fedora 43 ecosystem.
-As a developer in a technical academic environment, the focus is on **"Visual Synchronization"**—the concept that the desktop should feel like an immediate extension of the user's thought process.

-The **Red Focus** color palette utilizes high-contrast gradients (`rgba(ff7a3cff)` and `rgba(ff3c6aff)`) to emphasize the active task while peripheral windows recede into the background.
-A core technical feature is the **"Main Character" dispatcher**.
-By implementing a custom toggle that forces a 60% viewport width in a floating state, Chronosync ensures that web-based AI tools maintain their desktop layout, effectively solving the "scroll-jump" bug common in dynamic tiling layouts.
-This creates a dual-workflow: deep focus on the left (the Main Character) and secondary terminals or documentation on the right.

-The system leverages a purely native Wayland stack to minimize input latency.
-The status bar, powered by **Waybar v0.14.0**, is stripped of clutter and configured with hardware-agnostic network modules to ensure compatibility with competition requirements.
-The integration of a custom-built cursor theme, **ChronoSync-Red**, reinforces the theme and ensures the pointer remains trackable against vibrant window borders.
+This rice is a technical environment optimized for high-intensity development cycles within the Fedora 43 ecosystem.
+The architecture is centered on **"Visual Synchronization"**—a methodology focused on reducing the delay between system feedback and user intent through specific UI/UX constraints.
+By prioritizing efficiency and stability, the system transforms the desktop into a streamlined tool for complex technical workflows.

+### The "Red Focus" Visual Stack
+The system utilizes a **Red Focus** color palette to manage visual priority and spatial awareness.
+By leveraging high-contrast gradients using `rgba(ff7a3cff)` and `rgba(ff3c6aff)` on active window borders, the environment creates an unmistakable focal point for the user.
+To maintain visual depth without sacrificing legibility, the system employs an 8-pass blur effect and 0.75 opacity for terminal windows, allowing background processes to remain peripherally visible while the primary task remains sharp.
+These background processes and secondary windows are designed to recede into the workspace, which minimizes cognitive load during extended sessions in demanding technical environments.

+### Chronometric Synchronization
+The interaction model is built on **Chronometric Sync**, treating the desktop as a precision instrument where every element is intentional and predictable:
+* **Engineered Cursor Tracking:** Using **ImageMagick**, the system generates a custom cursor with a 2px black outline.
+This modification ensures 100% visibility against the vibrant red system borders, preventing "pointer loss" during rapid window switching or multi-monitor transitions.
+* **Wayland-Native Stack:** The environment enforces a purely native Wayland stack for core tools like **Brave** and **Kitty**.
+By utilizing specialized easing curves like `easeOutQuint` and `almostLinear` for system-wide animations, the setup provides immediate visual confirmation of workspace transitions.
+This architecture minimizes input latency and provides a tactile, mechanical response to user commands.
+* **Hardware-Agnostic Stability:** Configured with specialized status modules for Ethernet and USB management, the system is designed to meet the rigorous connectivity requirements of hardware-debugging and laboratory environments.
+This ensures that the workstation remains reliable regardless of the physical peripheral setup.

 ---